-The right red-light therapy dosing – A Luminousred guide
+The right red-light dosing – A Luminousred guide

 Table of Contents

-In our opinion, to get the maximum out of light therapy, you need to answer three questions:
+In our opinion, to get the maximum out of light technology, you need to answer three questions:

-• What do I want out of red-light therapy?
+• What do I want out of red-light usage?

 • How strong should my red-light device be (and this, at different distances)?